openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. tip::

-    If you haven't classified the point yet, then you can just click somewhere else on the map instead of deleting the record.
+    If you haven't classified the point yet, you can click somewhere else on the map instead of deleting the record.

 .. figure:: ../_images/workflows/area_estimation/collecting_forest_data.png
     :alt: Collecting forest data in the SEPAL interface.